Miamiohlibs/CatcherUpdater/README.md

 ## Requirements

-- Node.js (written for Node 16.16.0; other versions may require changes)
+- Node.js (written for Node 16.16.0; tested on 18.16.0; other versions may require changes)
 - Mongo-compatible database
 - Google Sheets